-So you’ve survived the awkward banter phase of early days dating (be it online or in person), now it’s time to impress that potentially special someone in THE REAL WORLD.
+So you’ve survived the awkward banter phase of early days dating (be it online or in person), now it’s time to impress that potentially special someone IRL.
 A scary thought we know, but here are 10 ideas that’ll hopefully set you apart from the hungry pack of right-swiping wolves you’re competing with!

 The true test of any burgeoning relationship is to unleash your inner competitive monster… right?
-With an all new outpost in Fremantle about to open, Palace Arcade is the perfect place to facilitate a bit of light-hearted competition.
-The arcades slash bars slash pizzerias are jam-packed with retro games to test your skills – slice in hand, show your date who the real pinball wizard is.
+With three locations to choose from in Northbridge, Freo and Vic Park, Palace Arcade is the perfect place to facilitate a bit of light-hearted competition.
+These arcades slash bars slash pizzerias are jam-packed with retro games to test your skills – slice in hand, show your date who the real pinball wizard is.

 84 Beaufort Street, Northbridge

 Upskill with a workshop at Stackwood